krushitagangani/Invoice_management/Documentation/system automation/problem solving.md

 Users:
     - Authentication (JWT)

-Email:
+inquiry:
-    - list of received emails
+    - list of received inquiry
-    - check validation for the received email format
+    - check validation for the received inquiriy format
     - parse email
     - store details including time in db
     - respond with the fixed template